 Calculating your BMI is a good starting point because it’s cheap and quick.
 All you need is your height, your current weight, and a calculator like this to find out your BMI score.
 In the UK, according to the National Health Service (NHS), if your BMI is:

-To measure your waist circumference, find the narrowest point between your chest and your belly button: You can take the measurement with a tape that has an auto-lock mechanism, like this one: As a general rule, if you:
+To measure your waist circumference, find the narrowest point between your chest and your belly button: You can take the measurement using a tape with an auto-lock mechanism, like this one: As a general rule, if:

 You may want to cut first.
-On the other hand, if you:
+On the other hand, if:

 You may want to bulk first.
 What are the pros and cons of cutting versus bulking?
-After assessing your body fat levels, the next step is to consider the impact that each of these phases can have on your current lifestyle.
+After assessing your body fat levels, consider the impact that these phases can have on your current lifestyle.
 Each one has its own requirements, advantages, and disadvantages, so you need to run a cost-benefit analysis.
-I’ve outlined the pros and cons of cutting and bulking for you in the following paragraphs.
-Which phase sounds more realistic for you to commit to right now and for at least the next three months?
 The pros of cutting:

 The cons of cutting: